Skip to content

 class DBConnection extends SqlServerConnection<'DBConnection'> {

-protected transformValueFromDB(value: unknown, type: string): unknown {
+protected override transformValueFromDB(value: unknown, type: string): unknown {

 const result = super.transformValueFromDB(value, type);